NasaSpaceGrantRobotics/ASUR2019Drivetrain/README.md

     ```

 ## License
-SimpleDrivetrain is distributed under the terms of the [MIT License](https://choosealicense.com/licenses/mit/#).
+ASUR2019Drivetrain is distributed under the terms of the [MIT License](https://choosealicense.com/licenses/mit/#).